RobinNagpal/fuel-token-track-docs/Contract.md

 3. **Balance Updates:** Assuming sufficient balance, the function debits the coins amount from the sender contract's balance.
 On the other hand, it credits the same coins amount to the recipient's address, effectively increasing their token holdings.
 4. **Storage Updates:** Finally, the contract meticulously updates its internal storage to reflect the changes.
 It stores the updated balance of the sender contract, reflecting the transferred tokens, and potentially updates any relevant storage related to the recipient's address (if it's the first time they're receiving tokens).

-Building upon the concept of minting with `transfer_coins_to_address`, the `transfer_coins_to_contract` function allows you to transfer tokens another contract residing on the Fuel network.
+Building upon the `transfer_coins_to_address` function, the `transfer_coins_to_contract` function allows you to transfer tokens another contract residing on the Fuel network.

 ### Checking Token Balances